-Dogs notoriously have bad breath, but what exactly causes it?
-Our vets explore this question and its answer below.
+Our vets explore this question or “why do dogs have bad breath?’ and its answer below.

 Bad breath may be a sign of certain systemic illnesses in dogs — for example:

 This depends on the cause of the bad breath.
-However, if you notice bad breath in conjunction with increased thirst, pawing at the mouth, a reluctance to eat, or eating on just one side of the mouth, contact your veterinarian.
+However, if you notice bad breath in conjunction with increased thirst, pawing at the mouth, excess salivation, teeth chattering, a reluctance to eat, or eating on just one side of the mouth, contact your veterinarian.

 What Should You Do If You’re Concerned About Bad Breath In Your Dog?

 Any change in breath or eating/drinking behavior should be investigated by a veterinarian.

 In many instances, bad breath is a sign of tartar buildup, in which case you can certainly begin brushing your dog’s teeth regularly.
 There are many different types of dog tooth brushes to choose from.
 In addition, it is vital to use a toothpaste made specifically for dogs.
 Human toothpaste is not safe to use in pets and can cause significant health problems.

 Regular dog dental cleaning appointments, maybe yearly, in which your dog’s teeth are professionally cleaning in the same way has a human has their teeth cleaned are vital to maintaining good oral health.
 Your veterinarian can walk you through the process which will need to be done under anesthesia and answer any questions you have.
 Every dog is different and will need to be evaluated as an individual.